 In Senegal, yogurt, cereals, and grains are much more than nutritious staple foods.
 They are part of the country’s rich cultural traditions accompanying every significant marker in life: birth, marriage, celebrations, ceremonies, and rituals — even unto death.
-Senegal’s economy accounts for an estimated two-thirds of its export revenues and serves as the basis for food and livelihood for some 70% of the rural population.
+Agriculture is a key sector of Senegal’s economy, accounting for an estimated two-thirds of its export revenues and serves as the basis for food and livelihood for some 70% of its population.

 With a focus on strengthening business practices in the agricultural sector in Senegal, Africa Lead and UNACOIS JAPPO (the National Union of Traders and Industrialists) a national private sector trade association with more than 70,000 members, organized a one-day workshop on the subject of contract farming and the potential benefits for farmer producer organizations and private sector agri-business.
 The objectives of the meeting were to provide information about the contract farming process, showcase a successful local example of a contract farming venture, and develop concrete recommendations about how to replicate the model.